Architected/nuget-package-template/README.md

-# semantic-nuget-pacakge
-Nuget Package using semantic release
 # semantic-nuget-package
+This repo is a demo for createing a nuget package using semantic release